 About the DC FCA

-Whistleblower rewards, and the procedure the Washington DC False Claims Act follows, generally adhere to the Federal Law.
-The DC Law creates liability for any kind of false claim involving funds from the District of Columbia, it is not limited to health care cases, but of course covers healthcare-related claims as well.
+Whistleblower rewards and the procedure the Washington DC False Claims Act follows, generally adhere to the Federal Law.
+The DC Law creates liability for any kind of false claim involving funds from the District of Columbia, it is not limited to health care cases, but of course, covers healthcare-related claims as well.

 The District, as those who live there know, is a little different than most states.
-There aren’t really “political subdivisions” or cities within the District per se.
+There are not really “political subdivisions” or cities within the District per se.
 The District is both the City and the State, so liability for any District of Columbia funds really would cover any action involving any money provided by DC.
 Thus, there is no need to include a special provision that would cover towns within the District.
 A knowledgeable lawyer in DC could help to explain these nuances to anyone involved in a claim.

 Who Is Allowed to Bring a False Claims Act Case in DC?

 Local laws are typically pretty broad as to who can bring a Washington DC False Claims Act case.
 The issue, really, is who knows about the fraudulent activity.
 A person has to have really solid information about fraudulent activity in order to bring a strong case.

 The only people who are specifically not allowed to bring cases are members of the military reporting on their own military service.
 However, if a member of the military knew about a state False Claims Act issue, they would be allowed to bring a state False Claims Act case.

 In some jurisdictions, there is some difficulty with respect to federal government employees being able to bring Federal False Claims Act cases.
 However, there are other jurisdictions that allow federal government employees to bring False Claims Act cases under certain circumstances.
 This issue requires a discussion with a skilled DC attorney to make sure the procedures are followed, but it is possible to do.
 In general, the rules are pretty broad as to who can bring a case.